Sunscrapers Team

 Read our Complete Guide to state management in React - part 1 and part 2.

 However, recently Redux Toolkit, like the main library for Redux now, introduced a few interesting APIs.
-We will look at it and decide if it makes more sense to use it over the Context API.
+We will look at it and decide if using it over the Context API makes more sense.

 Many people believe Context is a state management tool.